 Unfortunately, that doesn’t mean they want a clean slate to start fresh and to be legitimate.
 No, it’s just a new face with old scams.
-When we explored the site for this Woodprix review, it does look more legit but it’s the same old fraudulent schemes.
+When we explored the site, it does look more legit but it’s the same old fraudulent schemes.

 Woodprix is also shameless in their marketing.
 They will spam-free video streaming sites and other websites with their advertising just to get people to come and visit.
 Woodprix even offers the “product’’ at a higher price than Ted’s Woodworking to hook your attention.

 We understand that advertising is an integral part of sales, but the way Woodprix does it is not only forceful and pushy, but it’s just plain annoying as well.
 We wouldn’t even be surprised if your credit card and mailing information were compromised after purchasing from them, so it’s just best not to provide that info at all.

 Email Identity Theft

 Speaking of identity theft and leaked personal information, there has been evidence from fellow woodworkers of email theft.
 They took similar email addresses, so similar to the website name that it could be from the legitimate site.

 They will push their product with these emails by sending mass chain mails to those on their list, which of course, is bad practice.

 Woodprix has even been recorded threatening other woodworkers who have outed them on their sites.
 They use different usernames and handles and spam comments.
 Sometimes, they even use threatening language.